On Ground, Blended

 We strive to develop a culture of compassion, friendship and positive resiliency within and around our cohorts.
 We want them to know what Catherine of Siena (the University’s Catholic patroness) meant when she said, “If you are who you should be, you will set the world ablaze.”

 The program admits students in cohort groups whose degree plans are structured to allow them to complete our program in approximately 3 years.
 We strive to develop a culture within and around our cohorts of compassion, friendship and resilient positivity.
-Courses are offered on the Adrian, Lansing and Southfield campuses.
+Courses are offered on the Adrian and Lansing campuses.

 Completion of the Master of Arts degree in Clinical Mental Health Counseling leads to the Limited Licensed Professional Counselor (LLPC) credential in the State of Michigan.
 Achieving the status of a licensed professional counselor (LPC) is dependent on successful completion of both 3000 post-graduate supervised clock hours and the National Counselor Exam (NCE).